NafiurSiddiqui/Auth/README.md

 # Auth

-An authenticatio system made with Php.
+An authenticatio system made with OOP in PHP and PDO.

 ⚠️ Not for production.